TheJacksonLaboratory/jax-slurm-gcp/README.md

 3. Edit `basic.tfvars` with the required configuration
 	See the [tf/examples/basic/io.tf](tf/examples/basic/io.tf)
 	file for more detailed information on available configuration options.

+*** Prior to applying the Terraform configuration you must setup gcloud authentication ***
+	application default login for Terraform
+	# gcloud auth application-default login

 4. Deploy the cluster
    ```
    $ terraform init